gordonbanderson/silverstripe-elastica/docs/en/Installation.md

 ```

 By default the server binds to an address of 0.0.0.0, so if installing on a
-public machine you will probably want to restrict the visibility.
+public machine it is advisable to restrict the visibility.
 For a single
 VPS instance edit the file `/etc/elasticsearch/elasticsearch.yml` and update the
 value `network.bind_host` as follows.